vpsfreecz/haveapi-fs/README.md

     ├── .reset
     └── .unsaved

-Inside a resource directory we can see the objects themselves as a directories whose name is their id.
+Inside a resource directory we can see the objects themselves as directories whose name is their id.

     $ tree -L 1 vps